 Co-ed visitation in the residence halls extends from 11:00 AM until midnight Sunday through Thursday and from 11:00 AM until 2:00 AM on Friday and Saturday.
 The RAs may request that visiting hours be adjusted for special occasions.
-For security purposes, visitors to Merici, Saffer, Young, and Trustees residence halls are required to check in through the Merici front desk.
-Visitors to student apartments should call prior to visiting so the student can meet the visitor at the door.
+For security purposes, visitors to all residence halls are required to check in through the Merici front desk.
+Visitors should call prior to visiting so the student can meet the visitor at the door.
 No large gatherings of visitors may be held in the residence halls at any time.